RichCap/Exclusive_RG-A_Momentum_Corrections/README.md

 Momentum Corrections developed using exclusive pion reactions.

 # Plans:
 1) Add more README files for side notes (like this)
-2) Split the final jupyter notebook into two files (one for ∆P histograms and one for the Missing Mass histograms)
+2) Steamline Jupyter Notebook Code to be eaiser to run/modify
+    * Currently developing under the name: Momentum_Corrections_Github_Main.ipynb
 3) Add π0 files (from home directory) to this github (if their size allows)
-4) Include a "Images" section on github?
-5) Create Corrections based on Elastic Scattering events
+4) Create Corrections based on Elastic Scattering events

 ## Update Notes:

+## Updates from 10-3-2022:
+Updates to repository:
+* Changed the name of "Momentum_Corrections_Github_Missing_Mass_Only.ipynb" to "Momentum_Corrections_Github_Main.ipynb"
+* Added Image Folder to save images to github
+* Added new event type "EO" --> Electron Only
+    * To be used for elastic scattering corrections
+    * Files do not tag the proton, but are otherwise identical to the files created for the "ES" option (elastic scattering) Update notes given in the python Code:
+* Extra_Part_of_Name = "_GitHub_Cut_Tests_V1"
+    1) Added a base Invariant Mass Cut that is always applied to the Elastic Events (WM range is set to be between at least 0.6 and 1.3 GeV always)
+    2) Removed options to plot versus proton momentum and with any additional cuts (done for time constraints)
+* Extra_Part_of_Name = "_GitHub_Cut_Tests_V2"
+    1) Added New ∆Phi Cuts with more momentum bins
+    2) Only the above cut (and the baseline cut from "_GitHub_Cut_Tests_V1") was run
+* Extra_Part_of_Name = "_GitHub_Cut_Tests_V3"
+    1) Added New ∆Theta Cuts based on the cuts from "_GitHub_Cut_Tests_V2"
+    2) Turned off 'phase space' plots (plots that did not involve ∆P, ∆Theta, ∆Phi, or Invariant/Missing Mass)

 ### Update from 10-2-2022:
 Update notes given in the python Code:
 * Extra_Part_of_Name = "_GitHub_Back_to_Back_Test_V8"
     1) Had to update the newest ∆Theta_Pro calculation (did not work again)
     2) Updated the way that the default histogram titles were made
     3) Changed the ranges on some histograms
 * Extra_Part_of_Name = "_GitHub_Back_to_Back_Test_V9"
     1) Increased the number of bins used in the ∆Theta_Pro Histograms
     2) Added an additional exclusivity cut (CutChoice_2) based on ∆Theta Calculation (D_Angle_V1)
     3) Exclusivity Cuts now do not use linear or quadratic equations, but instead use the gaussian widths of the fitted histograms
     4) "Cut_Function" now supports a combination of all of these added cuts (names updated somewhat from V8 to differentiate between all of the cut options)
     5) Removed Phi binning from the Elastic Channel (option was not being used)

 ### Updates up to 9-29-2022 (commit 2):